Program Date: April 19, 2017

 “Once More Unto the Breach”: How Privacy Rights and the Vulnerability of Data are Shaping Class Actions in Quebec

-Shaun E. Finn, BCF, Business Law
+Shaun E. Finn,

 Marie-Christine Levasseur, BCF, Business Law